tillitis/dev-tillitis/hugo/content/tools/_index.md

 ```

 For the change to take effect everywhere you need to logout from your
-system, and then log back in again.
-Then logout from your system and
-log back in again.
-You can also (following the above example) run
+system and then log back in again.
+You can also run `newgrp dialout`
-`newgrp dialout` in the terminal that you're working in.
+in the terminal that you're working in.

-Your TKey is now running the firmware.
-Its LED flashing white,
-indicating that it is ready to receive an app to run.

-#### User on MacOS
+### Users on MacOS

 You can check that the OS has found and enumerated the USB stick by
 running: